 These cakes were just awful!

-How to Make Cream Cheese Pound Cake
+Here’s How You Make The Most PERFECT Pound Cake

 Now that you know what can go wrong, let’s talk about how to make the most perfect cream cheese pound cake.
 The *TRICK* is a lot of mixing before you add the eggs.